-Many people visiting our website are interested in our tutorials about working with the Bluetooth technology.
-That’s why we decided to share more about this technology and its uses.
-In this article, I will share what Bluetooth is, how it works, where it used and how to get Bluetooth on your own computer.
-I guarantee it will prove to be an interesting and useful read.
+Many people visiting our website are interested in tutorials about using the Bluetooth technology.
+If you want to know what Bluetooth is, the different versions of implementations that exist, how Bluetooth came to life, and how to get Bluetooth on a computer with Windows, read this article.
+We promise that it will prove to be an exciting and useful read.

 What is Bluetooth?